 “So what do you think of what I’ve done with the place?”
 Frasier asked his father, Martin, in the pilot episode.
 “You know, every item here was carefully selected.
 The lamp by Corbu, this chair by Eames, and this couch is an exact replica of the one Coco Chanel had in her Paris atelier.”
-The show’s set designers spent almost half a million dollars to give Frasier’s apartment its “eclectic” look.
+The show’s set designers spent almost $500,000 to give Frasier’s apartment its “eclectic” look.
 The Coco Chanel replica sofa was covered with 24 yards of Italian suede for an estimated cost of about $15,000.
 The Eames chair was rented, but the Pastoe curved sideboard was purchased for $3,200 and the Wassily chair had a $1,395 price tag.
 Martin’s eyesore of a recliner was also on the pricey side, since the prop department couldn’t find an appropriately ugly chair at any second-hand store.
 The chair was eventually covered with tape and covered with fabric purchased from an exclusive shop that specialized in deliberately tacky 1970s-era textiles.

 7. THE FIRST CUT OF THE PILOT WAS SIX MINUTES TOO LONG.

 After seven passes, it still came in 60 seconds longer than it should have been and the creative team decided they couldn’t cut any more.
 NBC agreed and said they would find the extra time—not by cutting a commercial, but by taking 15 seconds from the other four shows on that night.